lucaskumara/Number-Slide-Puzzle-Solver/README.md

 A python program that can solve and display the solution to a [number slide puzzle.](http://www.artbylogic.com/puzzles/numSlider/numberShuffle.htm)

 ## Purpose
 This assignment was the first assignment given to me when I did my intro to artificial intelligence course.
-I am very proud of the work I did in this course and as such I've decided to put the code on GitHub.
+I am very proud of the work I did in this course and as such I've decided to put the code for my three assignments up on GitHub.

 The assignment was introducing us to a number of searching algorithms, three of which were implemented in the code:
 * Breadth First Search